HL7/davinci-crd/input/pagecontent/hooks.md

 This implementation guide sets expectations for two types of systems:

-**CRD Clients** are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems and other provider and administrative systems used for ordering, documenting and execution of patient-related services.
+**CRD Clients** are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems, and other provider and administrative systems used for ordering, documenting, and execution of patient-related services.
 Users of these systems have a need for coverage requirements information to support care planning.
-CRD Clients are type of CDS Client as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).
+CRD Clients are a type of CDS Client as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).

 **CRD Servers** (or servers) are systems that act on behalf of payer organizations to share information with healthcare providers about rules and requirements related to healthcare products and services covered by a patient's payer.
 A CRD Server might provide coverage information related to one or more insurance plans.
-CRD Servers are type of CDS Service as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).
+CRD Servers are a type of CDS Service as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of CDS Hook calls.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of CDS Hook calls.
 The implementation guide supports FHIR [R4]({{site.data.fhir.path}}) with profiles listed for each type of hook.

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](allartifacts.html) page.

 #### US Core
-This implementation guide also leverages the [US Core]({{site.data.fhir.ver.uscore}})  set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S. Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the coverage requirements discovery use-case.
+This implementation guide also leverages the [US Core]({{site.data.fhir.ver.uscore}})  set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S. Where US Core profiles exist, this guide either leverages them directly or uses them as a base for any additional constraints needed to support the coverage requirements discovery use-case.
 Where no constraints are needed, this IG doesn't define additional profiles, as all US Core profiles are deemed to be part of this IG and available for use in CRD communications.
 For example, the US Core Observation and Condition profiles are likely to be of interest in at least some CRD scenarios and may be used by solutions conformant to this guide.

 Where US Core profiles do not yet exist (e.g. for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.